-When breaking down the numbers, the G7 countries represent over 46% of the gross domestic product globally based on nominal values.
+G7 is a term that is used to describe the "Group of Seven", a coalition of seven countries that have the largest and most advanced economies in the world: the United States, Germany, Japan, the United Kingdom, France, Italy, and Canada, along with the European Union.
+The G7 members represent over 46% of the gross domestic product globally based on nominal values.
 These countries represent over 32% of the GDP based on purchasing power parity.
-The countries in this group have more than 62% of the global net wealth – or a total of $280 trillion.
+In 2018, the countries in this group comprised more than 60% of the global net wealth for a total of $317 trillion.

-The nations that are part of G7 include Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
+The G7 was originally founded in 1973 (though as only a group of four) in response to the collapse of the exchange rate in the 1970s, the energy crisis, and the recession that followed.
+The G7 meets at least once per year to discuss and share solutions to global concerns including economics, trade, security, and climate change.
+In its nearly 50-year history, the G7's accomplishments include the launch of financial initiatives to aid heavily indebted countries, assisting in the fight against HIV/AIDS, and helping enable the 2015 Paris Agreement on climate change.
+The G7 has also become involved in the Financial Stability Forum.
+The nations that are currently part of G7 include Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
 Of these nations, all seven are top-ranked countries for the highest net wealth per capita, all are leading export countries, and five are on the list of top 10 countries with the largest gold reserves.